matthiasschaub/tahuti/proposal.md

 1. Select a group
 2. Add an expense
 3. Check balance
-    - Who are owed, and who owes money to the group and how much?
+    - Who is owed, and who owes money to the group and how much?
 4. Settle debts
     - The app suggests an efficient way to settle debts in the group
     - Mark outstanding expenses as paid